This post contains affiliate links. Please see our disclosure policy.

 - Dairy-free – Use your favorite dairy-free milk, sour cream, and butter to make this cake dairy-free.

-How to Make this Apple Crumb Cake Step-by-Step:
+How to Make this Apple Crumb Cake:

 Step 1: Make the Salted Caramel Sauce.
 Cook sugar until it melts, then whisk in butter and heavy cream.
 This caramel comes together in just 10 minutes!
 Set aside to cool while you make everything else.
 This can be made up to 1 week ahead.

 Step 2: Make the Caramelized Apples.
 Peel and slice your apples, then cook them in a sauce pan over medium heat for about 6-8 minutes, with butter, brown sugar, and spices.
-Set aside to cool slightly while you make the cake batter.
+Set aside to cool while you make the cake batter.

 Step 4: Make the Crumb Topping.
 Whisk together melted butter, granulated sugar, and brown sugar.
 Add flour and spices and gently stir until large crumbs form.

+Step 6: Bake.
 Bake as directed in the recipe card below.
 Cool on a wire rack, drizzle on the caramel sauce, and serve with a cup of coffee!

-Serving + Storing this Recipe:
+Serving + Storing:

 Expert Success Tips: